-Engagement with the EGI Federated Clouds activity has now started with two members of the EGI security team attending a meeting of the working group in Oxford UK (January 2014) and becoming members of the EGI Federated Cloud initiative.
+Engagement with the EGI Federated Clouds activity has now started with two members of the EGI security team attending a meeting of the working group in Oxford UK (January 2014).
 Presentations were given on the importance of operational security and a draft security questionnaire for Cloud providers has been produced.
 It is clear that considerable work still needs to be done on security policies and procedures for the federated cloud service.
-New procedures for certification of cloud providers are required and are been experimented to prepare for the start of the EGI Federated Cloud production phase starting in May 2014.
-We need to develop a new security test suite to check basic traceability of actions and further developments in security monitoring are likely to be required.
+New procedures for certification of cloud providers are required and we need to develop a new security test suite to check basic traceability of actions and further developments in security monitoring are likely to be required.